Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 What To Do Next

-If you have an account with any of the systems listed above, please call TCDRS Member Services at 800-823-7782.
+If you have an account with any of the systems listed above, you can request service time by signing into your online account or calling TCDRS Member Services at 800-823-7782.
 We’ll verify your service time with the other system.
 It’s also a good idea to call the other system to let them know that you have a TCDRS account.

 Contacting Other Systems